 Generic Property Data Instructions

 Don't have one of the more common property management systems?
 That's ok.
 If you can extract data as a .csv file, then you can use these generic instructions to import your property data into PIM.

-Basic details such as property address, tenant and owner email and phone, rent amount, rent type, key number are used when importing into PIM for new properties where possible.
+Basic details such as property address, tenant and owner email and phone, rent amount, rent type, the key number are used when importing into PIM for new properties where possible.

 Importing from property data involves three stages;